openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

       ratio=0.9,
     )

-* ``scale_estimation`` - boolean parameter that enables the more accurate estimation of quantization scales.
-Especially helpful when the weights of all the layers are quantized to 4 bits.
+* ``scale_estimation`` - boolean parameter that enables more accurate estimation of quantization scales.
+Especially helpful when the weights of all layers are quantized to 4 bits.
 Requires dataset.

 * ``awq`` - boolean parameter that enables the AWQ method for more accurate INT4 weight